Alex-Rafter/snippet-cli/README.md

 ## Goals
 - Build a clipboard manager / snippet tool that can be used directly from the command line.
+- Be able to create snippets from prompted user input, command line argument, or from a file.
 - Use a solution that allows for tagging and listing multiple entries, based on different aspects of the snippet or its description.
 - Use this project to delve deeper into Bash scripting.